-Claim 4 encompasses CESL demand.
-Therefore, under CESL demand with $E \in [0,1]$ and constant MC, in markets with not too low entry $(n \ge 6)$ is sufficient, overlapping ownership makes entry less strongly decreasing in the entry cost.
-This means that as long

-Figure 11: Entry cost effect on entry mediated by $\lambda$ under linear demand and constant MC as it does not induce firms to internalize the entry externality, overlapping ownership could alleviate the negative macroeconomic implications of rising entry costs documented by Gutiérrez et al. (2021) in the U.S. over the past 20 years.
-The sufficient condition of part (ii) requires $n \le 3$ , as is the case in Figure 11.
+Claim 3 encompasses CESL demand.
+Therefore, under CESL demand with $E \in [0,1]$ and constant MC, in markets with not too low entry $(n \ge 6)$ is sufficient), overlapping ownership makes entry less strongly decreasing in the entry cost.
+This means that as long as it does not induce firms to internalize the entry externality, overlapping ownership could alleviate the negative macroeconomic implications of rising entry costs documented by Gutiérrez, Jones and Philippon (2021) in the U.S. over the past 20 years.
+The sufficient condition of part (ii) requires $n \le 3$ , as is the case in Figure 10.